kubedb/docs/docs/guides/etcd/concepts/etcd.md

 #### spec.podTemplate.spec.containers[].args

 `args` on the `etcd` container is an optional list of extra etcd command-line flags.
 It is the escape hatch for the etcd settings `spec.configuration.tuning` does not expose.
-Set it on the container entry named `etcd` — the pod-level `spec.podTemplate.spec.args` is not read for etcd:
+It has to go on the container entry named `etcd` — there is no pod-level `args` field:

 ```yaml
 spec: